Gizra/logs_rollbar/README.md

 * Go to ```admin/config/services/logs-http-client``` and set the settings

 ### For live env uuid
-For platform sh and panthein env uuis are set automatically. see logs_rollbar_get_env_uuid().
+For platform sh and pantheon hosts env uuids are set automatically. see logs_rollbar_get_env_uuid().

 ## Make file